-4. Trustee Forcing Sale
+4. Trustee forcing sale

-In such cases the application should be submitted along with a letter from the trustee, confirming that they are forcing the sale of the property.
-We will consider applications where secured loan payments are not 3 months in arrears and there have been no failed negotiations with the lender(s).
+In such cases the application should be submitted in the normal manner along with a letter from the trustee, confirming that they are forcing the sale of the property.
+We will consider applications where secured loan payments are not three months in arrears and there have been no failed negotiations with the lender(s).
 However, all other criteria must be met.

-5. Submitting the Application
+5. Submitting the application